keybase/book-content/00-getting_started/01-important-tips.md

 As a head’s up, you’ll need to allow Keybase to install a new helper tool.
 Enter your computer or device’s password to allow the installation.

 While the app’s installing, there are a few things you should think about.
-Read on for all the juicy details.

-## Username
+## Your username
 To create your Keybase account, you’ll need to choose your username.
 But please note:

 **Your username is public and it cannot be changed.**